eclipse-arrowhead/core-java-spring/README.md

 POST /certificate-authority/checkCertificate
 ```

-Returns whether the given certificate is valid, or has been revoked.
+Returns whether the given certificate is valid or has been revoked.
 The client SHALL not trust a revoked certificate.

 <a name="ca_certificate_check_request" />